 This activity began when two local partners, Project for Pride in Living (PPL) and YouthLink, worked together to build a new facility to provide supportive housing for 46 homeless youth (ages 18-23).
-MPHA has placed 25 project-based vouchers in the development, called Downtown View, opened in February 2018.
+MPHA committed 25 project-based vouchers for a period of 20 years.
+The facility, called Downtown View, opened in February 2018.
 YouthLink and PPL provide educational support, job training, and other supportive services.
-Case managers also help them navigate the often-difficult system of community-based adult services such as education, employment, and independent housing.
-As a PBV arrangement, youth pay approximately 30% of their incomes toward their housing.
+Case managers also help them navigate the often- difficult system of community-based adult services such as education, employment, and independent housing.
+Youth pay 30% of their incomes toward their housing.
 The youth served come to the program via the Hennepin County Coordinated Entry system for sheltering the homeless, with intake administered by Youthlink.
 MPHA operates under an agreement with PPL and YouthLink that details funding and operational requirements of the program along with the reporting requirements.

-This activity grew in 2020 to include additional sponsor-based partnerships, on a similar model.
-The first is at Nicollet Square, where MPHA funding supports 42 efficiency units for youth between 16 and 22 experiencing homelessness, including those in extended foster care.
-At Cedar View, 10 one-bedroom apartments serve homeless pregnant or parenting youth ages 18 to 22, with services provided by Simpson Housing.
-Both programs also feature the involvement of Beacon Interfaith Housing Collaborative.
+This activity is expanded in 2021 to include additional sponsor-based partnerships, on a similar model.
+The first was at Nicollet Square, where MPHA funding supports 42 efficiency units for youth between 16 and 22 experiencing homelessness, including those in extended foster care.
+Youthlink will provide onsite services.
+And at Cedar View, 10 one-bedroom apartments serve homeless pregnant or parenting youth ages 18 to 22, with services provided by Simpson Housing.
+Both programs also feature the involvement of Beacon Interfaith Housing Collaborative, an MPHA partner familiar from our work on Great River Landing (GO Housing MTW activity).